dsgautam/sms_spam_detector/README.md

 # Solution:
 The solution is included in the github directory "https://github.com/dsgautam/sms_spam_detector"

-The solution was developed using Jupyter Notebook.
+The solution was developed using Jupyter Notebook , but can be used in Google Colab as well.

 The steps taken are broadly defined here: